kollective-networks/kltv.kombine/doc/api.md

 ##### P:Kltv.Kombine.Api.Tool.ToolResult.Id
  Holds a user given Id for the command launched

+# T:Kltv.Kombine.Types.KList
+ KList class.
+It is a regular list with helper functions to be used in build environemnts.

+##### M:Kltv.Kombine.Types.KList.#ctor
+ Default constructor

+##### M:Kltv.Kombine.Types.KList.#ctor(Kltv.Kombine.Types.KList)
+ Copy constructor
+- other: The object to be copied<br>

 ##### M:Kltv.Kombine.Types.KList.Flatten
  Flatten the list into a single string